Parkinson’s Outcomes Project findings on neurologist care, exercise, depression

 - A 23% reduction in risk of death

 In a 2011 study, only 58 percent of 138,000 Parkinson’s-related difficulties led to neurologist care.
-African American women and men and white females patients are more likely to be treated by primary care physicians specializing in internal medicine, family practice or geriatric care physicians.
+African American women, African American men, and white females patients are more likely to be treated by primary care physicians specializing in internal medicine, family practice, or geriatric care physicians.

 Exercise for PD Increases Quality of Life

 Increasing exercise and movement to at least 2 1/2 hours a week can slow the decline in patients’ quality of life.
-The study matched patients who had started exercise early versus those who had started late and found the change in health status consistently worsened for those who delayed starting an exercise program.
+The study matched patients who had started Parkinson’s physical therapy and exercise early versus those who had started late and found the change in health status consistently worsened for those who delayed starting an exercise program.

 The Parkinson’s Outcomes Project validates other research showing that the type of exercise is less important than frequency.
 Any exercise program or physical therapy routines for PD should focus on maintaining balance and mobility, which helps individuals maintain the ability to perform daily tasks.
 A well-designed exercise plan can significantly improve almost everything about your health, including stabilizing walking, calming tremor, improving mood, and possibly even slowing progression of the disease.